ea-han/cse15l-lab-reports/lab5.md

 ...
 ```

-For example, to search for the word "happy" in all text files in the current directory, but exclude any files with names containing "Athens", you would use the following command:
+Here's another example.
+To search for the word "happy" in all text files in the current directory, but exclude any files with names containing "Athens", you would use the following command:

 ```
 grep --exclude "Athens" happy *.txt